WinsonTay/energy-monitoring-dashboard/README.md

 ## [Live Demo](https://winson-dashboard.herokuapp.com/)

-Dashboard allow Engineers, Plant manager to view Generator Records from a Web
+a Web Dashboard that allow Engineers, Plant manager to view Generator kWH Records and performance.

 Python is serving as the back-end server storing the data in the postgre database.
 The data will be push to the database using SCADA software.